julianeon/julianeon/README.md

 I'm a technical support engineer and software consultant (web dev, project management).
 I live in SF, CA and work remotely.

-I do technical support at [Block](https://www.linkedin.com/in/julianeon/) and have done it at Apollo GraphQL, Ripple and PagerDuty.
+I do technical support at [Block](https://www.linkedin.com/in/julianeon/) and was formerly an employee at Apollo GraphQL, Ripple and PagerDuty.
 At my consultancy, Excelsitor, I focused on cryptocurrency projects.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code and [examples](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) of my writing on my [JavaScriptPage](https://javascriptpage.com) site.